hexian000/neosocksd/API.md

 ## RESTful API

 1. The RESTful API server runs `HTTP/1.1`.
-2. The content length limit for a single request is at least 4 MiB.
+2. The content length limit for a single request is 4 MiB.

 ### Healthy Check